tinelix/TDAText/README.md

 # TDAText
 TDAText teletext-styled font family based on Philips SAA52XX/SAA55XX/TDA93XX IC character set and adapted for use in computer typography systems.

-The font contains punctuation marks, Latin, German letters and Cyrillic letters.
+The font contains punctuation, Latin, German, Spanish, Czech, French, Italian, Swedish, Estonian and Cyrillic letters, including Russian, Belarusian and Ukrainian, as well as more than 100 glyphs for emoji.

 ## Prehistory